 12. Pranamasana (Prayer Pose)

 This is the last step.
 Breathe out and stand straight in a relaxed manner.
-Lower the arms and hold your palms in front of your chest.
+Lower your arms and hold your palms in front of your chest.
 This marks the end of the first set of Surya Namaskar.

 To reap the maximum benefits of Sun Salutation, perform 12 sets of these 12 asanas every day, that is six rounds on the right leg and six rounds on the left leg.